designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 Cartesian Theatre -- even a biologically plausible one -- as a given, I ask that you suspend your anti-Cartesian intuitions and grant the case for the functional gateway for the time being.
 The remaining task is to tackle the intuition that such a gateway would be somehow redundant.

+## What is consciousness _for_?

 The lingering materialist suspicion is that the kinds of judgements we have been discussing – filling in judgements, inferences about temporal ordering, and so forth – do not really amount to a presentation, a performance on some kind of phenomenal stage.
 Who is the imagined audience, after all?
 Even if I have made a convincing case that there is